windup/windup-operator/README.md

   `windup.deployment.yaml`
   `windup.crd.yaml`
 1. Now you need to create the CR, with your configuration, to tell the Operator to create the infrastructure.
-`oc apply -f ../examples/windup.yaml`
+`kubectl apply -f ../examples/windup.yaml`
 1. In order to delete the MTA application (web,executor,postgre,volumes, ...) but not the Operator
-`oc delete -f ../examples/windup.yaml`
+`kubectl delete -f ../examples/windup.yaml`
 1. In order to totally delete everything except the namespace, execute `script.delete.all.sh`
 2. NOTE : Do not DELETE a namespace with intentions of creating it again.
 There are several issues on OCP on deleting a namespace and staying `frozen`